Cleaning Up the Streets: Understanding Motivations, Mental Models, and Concerns of Users Flagging Social Media Content: Findings

-While all participants believed platforms have some level of responsibility for proactively moderating offensive content (which many erroneously referred to as platforms' ``flagging''), most also thought individual users have a responsibility to flag content.
+While all participants believed platforms are responsible for proactively detecting and regulating offensive content (which many erroneously referred to as platforms' ``flagging''), most also thought individual users also have a responsibility to flag content.

-Fourteen participants believed that every user is responsible for flagging content in some capacity.
+More than half of our participants believed that every user is responsible for flagging norm violations.
 This belief was strongly tied to their reasoning to flag content to protect others.
-Per P8: \textit{``I think that it is a collective duty to keep social media space clean, and so it's everyone's responsibility to flag all inappropriate things.''} P13 and P22 shared P8's sentiments and used this cleaning analogy to argue that everyone is responsible for contributing:
+P8 expressed: \textit{``I think that it is a collective duty to keep social media space clean, and so it's everyone's responsibility to flag all inappropriate things.''} P13 and P22 shared P8's sentiments and used the analogy of cleaning to argue that everyone is responsible for contributing.
+P22 said:

 \begin{quote} \textit{``If everyone does it, then the world would be a better place...If there are some plastic bottles in the street and someone picks them up and puts them in the recycling --- it is not going to remove all the plastic from the environment, save the turtles, whatever.
-But it's a start, and I think everyone should do their part no matter how small it is.''} (P22) \end{quote}
+But it's a start, and everyone should do their part no matter how small it is.''} (P22) \end{quote}

-P2, P10, P19, and P20 argued that it is everyone's responsibility because everyone has the \textbf{right} to flag.
-Users are responsible for acting on their right to flag content.